 Major General John Frost is best remembered as the battalion commander of a British airborne infantry battalion during Operation Market Garden.
-Frost’s battalion was part of the famous “Bridge Too Far” operation and his unit was able to capture one side of the famous and final Arnhem bridge and holding it for several days before being overwhelmed and captured by numerically superior German forces.
+Frost’s battalion was part of the famous “Bridge Too Far” operation.
+His unit was able to capture one side of the famous and final Arnhem bridge and hold it for several days before being overwhelmed and captured by numerically superior German forces.

 But Frost’s life was full of adventure from the time he was a little boy.
 He served with distinction throughout the Second World War and eventually retired as a Major General before passing away on this day in 1993 at the age of 80.